SVIPdb/svip/svip_api/docs/docs/variant_page.md

 Field|Source|Description
 --- | --- | ---
-Disease | International Classification of Diseases for Oncology (ICD-O)|ICD-O morphologic and topographic terms of the disease, as provided by the SVIP partner
+Disease | International<br> Classification of<br> Diseases for Oncology<br> (ICD-O)|ICD-O morphologic and topographic terms of the disease,<br> as provided by the SVIP partner
-Nb of Samples | | Number of VCF files provided by the partners containing this variant in the disease of interest Age Distribution ||Distribution of the age of the patients when their sample was analyzed Gender Balance ||Gender distribution of the patients’ samples Pathogenicity ||Pathogenicity optionally provided by the medical expert Clinical Significance||Summary of the various evidences grouped by type: predictive/therapeutic, diagnostic, prognostic
+Nb of Samples | | Number of VCF files provided by the partners containing this variant in the disease of interest Age Distribution ||Distribution of the age of the patients when their sample was analyzed Gender Balance ||Gender distribution of the patients’ samples Pathogenicity ||Pathogenicity optionally provided by the medical expert Clinical Significance||Summary of the various evidences grouped by type:<br> predictive/therapeutic, diagnostic, prognostic

 A click on the green arrow on the left of the disease name allows to see all manual annotations associated with the variant in this specific disease.